 Still, it's important to consult a tax advisor and HealthCare.gov to ensure you're meeting all requirements.

 Urgent Care Centers

-Even if you are very healthy and rarely need medical attention, take action and don’t just hope you won’t need to see a doctor or go to the emergency room.
-And always remember to keep a focus on prevention and wellness to minimize health care costs now and in the future!
+Even if you're very healthy and rarely need medical attention, take action and be prepared.
+Don’t just hope you won’t need to see a doctor or visit the hospital for emergency care.